Apalachicola Province: Attacks on Spanish missions

 The War of the Spanish Succession, known as Queen Anne's War in the English colonies in North America, had begun in 1701.
 The English in Carolina attacked Spanish Florida in November 1702.
 The peoples of what is now the southeastern United States that were allied with the English embarked on continued attacks on Spanish missions and on all the native peoples associated with the Spanish.
 In early 1704, James Moore, governor of the English colony of Carolina, led a force of English and Native American fighters in a major assault on Apalachee Province.
 Demoralized by the defeat on the Flint River two years earlier, the province put up little resistance to the invaders.
 A substantial part of the Apalachee population went with Moore's force when it left the province.

-Another force from the Ochese Creek towns attacked Apalachee Province in June 1704, destroing most of the remaining missions.
+Another force from the Ochese Creek towns attacked Apalachee Province in June 1704, destroying most of the remaining missions.
 The Spanish and remaining Apalachees then abandoned the province.
-Spanish holdings in the interior of Florida were quickly reduced to the Mission San Francisco de Potano near present-day Gainesville, the recently created settlement of Apalachee refugees at Abosaya near Payne's Prairie, and the missionn at Salamototo, serving the ferry crossing of the St. Johns River on the trail to St. Augustine.
+Spanish holdings in the interior of Florida were quickly reduced to the Mission San Francisco de Potano near present-day Gainesville, the recently created settlement of Apalachee refugees at Abosaya near Payne's Prairie, and the mission at Salamototo, serving the ferry crossing of the St. Johns River on the trail to St. Augustine.
 In August and September 1705 forces from the Ochese Creek towns attacked Abosaya, Salamototo, and a village just outside of St. Augustine.
 The Spanish soon abandoned Potano and Salamototo, and the Ochese Creek forces raided the remaining Spanish territory repeatedly.
-The Spanish governor estimated that 10,000 to 12,000 Christain natives had been captured and sold to the English as slaves, and only 300 or remained in the vicinity of St. Augustine.
+The Spanish governor estimated that 10,000 to 12,000 Christian natives had been captured and sold to the English as slaves, and only 300 or so remained in the vicinity of St. Augustine.
 In 1705, the English entered into an alliance with several of the towns in the Ochese Creek area, including Coweta, Kasihta, Okmulgee, and Kealedji, and others, such as Tukabatchi, Uchises, Oakfusees, and Alabamas.